NormB/colima-services/wiki/Secrets-Rotation.md

 ## Overview

 Secrets rotation is the practice of regularly changing passwords, credentials, and certificates to maintain security.
-This guide covers rotating all secrets in the Colima Services environment using Vault as the central secrets management system.
+This guide covers rotating all secrets in the DevStack Core environment using Vault as the central secrets management system.

 **Key Principles:**
 - **Vault-first:** All secrets stored in Vault, services fetch at startup